 Black Ragdoll Cat Personality & Temperament

-Ragdoll cats, including the black smoke Ragdoll and solid color Ragdoll, have adorable and attractive appearances, but their personalities are equally captivating, too.
-Turns out, these felines are inherently affectionate, sociable, and love to play with kids, family members, and are quite obviously easy to live with.
+Ragdolls, including the black smoke Ragdoll cat and solid color Ragdoll, have laid-back and calm temperament.
+Their personalities are equally captivating, too.
+For the most part, these felines are affectionate, sociable, and are quite easy to live with.

 5 Phenomenal Facts About Black Ragdoll Cats